syzodidntmakeit/kawaii-san-hub/cloudflare-tunnel/README.md

 ```
 This creates a proxied DNS record in your Cloudflare dashboard.
 Go to your cloudflare dashboard to check!

+If you don't wanna use CLI to create tunnels, you can do it in the Cloudflare dashboard itself, but it less fun.
+Go to you dash.cloudflare.com > then to your domain > then to DNS and see all Records, for every sercice you have, to each port, you have set a domain name.
+Use that domain name to create a record.

 ### Step 7: Enabling
 ```
 sudo systemctl enable cloudflared